Switching polarisation (1)

 This material is considered to be homogenous.
 If the polarisation points left then we have:

-The electric field alters the energy profile, resulting in a ‘tilting’ of the potential well:
+The electric field alters the free energy profile, resulting in a ‘tilting’ of the potential well:

 An increase in the electric field will result in a greater tilt, and lead to the dipole moments switching, leading to: